UM-Data-Intelligence-Lab/MIRAGE/README.md

 # MIRAGE
-MIRAGE is a human trajectory generative model designed as an intensity-free neural Temporal Point Process integrating a neural Exploration and Preferential Return model to imitate the human decision-making process in trajectory generation.
+MIRAGE is a human trajectory generative model designed as an intensity-free neural Temporal Point Process integrating a neural Exploration and Preferential Return model to imitate the human decision-making process in trajectory generation.Please see the details in our paper below:
+- Deng, Bangchao and Jing, Xin and Yang, Tianyue and Qu, Bingqing and Cudre-Mauroux, Philippe and Yang, Dingqi*, Revisiting Synthetic Human Trajectories: Imitative Generation and Benchmarks Beyond Datasaurus, In Proc. of ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD'25), Aug.
+2025, Toronto.
 ## How to run the code
 ```
 cd code